bjaxqq/SER210/README.md

 ### Group Work

-Although most of the classwork for SER210 is on this repository, I have another GitHub account that I use for collaborative school projects that can be found [here](https://github.com/bajackson1).
-This includes all of those projects as well as a [documentation website](https://bajackson1.github.io/documentation/) for it.
+I have the separate repositories for the third assignment and the final project, both of the group projects from this class, and can be found on my GitHub page.